 Dwight Wells NWC OH Beekeepres-70 beekeepers

-For total of 322 participants, plus likely about 10% of bystanders, kids, club member workers, and spouses.
-Total impact about 350 people.
+For total of 322 participants at field days, plus likely about 50.
+Total impact about 372 people.

 Since beekeepers have become frustrated by their bees dying overwinter, and more recently even before Christmas, they are eager to find a way to decrease this.
-We have found that the primary reason for bee mortality is high infestations of Varroa mites.
-We taught the participants how to measure the Varroa percentages, what those percentages mean, and different management options, including MBB/Leg-chewer genetics.
+We have found that the primary reason for Colony mortality is high infestations of Varroa mites.
+Thus, we taught the participants how to measure the Varroa percentages, what those percentages mean, and different management options, including MBB/Leg-chewer genetics.
 Ultimately, the big message is that genetically resistant stock is a pillar of IPM.
-People were excited that there are more options to keep their bees alive than using harsh chemical treatments and have let us know that they plan to adopt at least one of these practices.
+People were excited that there are more options to keep their colonies alive, rather than using harsh chemical treatments and have let us know that they plan to adopt at least one of these practices.

 The study did get a good sampling of feral bees to look at and evaluate, so we successfully performed our experiment.
 Many of the swarms were really awful bees, mean, aggressive, disease ridden, non-productive; but, a few were exceptional bees and show promise.
-We are currently evaluating the mite and weight data from all three groups of bees, and will need to see how many overwinter before we can complete our statistical analysis.
-We will know then if we have any real ‘winners’ from our feral swarms that we captured, and continued maintain and monitor them.
+We know that we have any real ‘winners’ from our feral swarms that we captured, and continued maintain and monitor them.

 Moving forward, I feel we should continue to capture swarms and evaluate them.
 However, they should be kept separate and isolated from other bees so to keep them pure.
 Also, this will prevent the mites from transferring between colonies, which can kill promising hives.
 We had to treat for mites in several locations to keep our bees alive, because the mite percentages exceeded critical levels.
 The transferring/migration of mites between the commercial bees, or poor quality swarms could be the cause for this occurring.
 Hence the the bees should be kept apart for mite migration reasons, but that would make the geographic variations so great it would be difficult to perform any meaningful statistics on the data.